 FDA is required to designate foods for which additional recordkeeping requirements are appropriate and necessary to protect the public health.

-- The FDA published a draft Food Traceability List for public comment.
+- The FDA published a Food Traceability List.

-FDA must publish a notice of proposed rulemaking to establish such additional recordkeeping requirements for the designated foods, to help in tracing such foods.
+FDA must publish a notice of final rulemaking to establish such additional recordkeeping requirements for the designated foods, to help in tracing such foods.

-On July 13, 2020, the FDA released the Blueprint for the New Era of Smarter Food Safety.
-The blueprint outlines the FDA’s vision to enhance traceability, improve predictive analytics, respond more rapidly to outbreaks, address new business models, reduce contamination of food, and foster the development of stronger food safety cultures.
-Although the FSMA 204 rulemaking is limited to only certain foods, the blueprint identifies it as a foundational first step on the path to promoting tech-enabled end-to-end traceability for all foods.
-The proposed rule, when finalized, would establish a standardized approach to traceability recordkeeping, paving the way for industry to adopt, harmonize, and leverage more digital traceability systems in the future.
+The Blueprint for the New Era of Smarter Food Safety outlines the FDA’s vision to enhance traceability, improve predictive analytics, respond more rapidly to outbreaks, address new business models, reduce contamination of food, and foster the development of stronger food safety cultures.
+Although the FSMA 204 rulemaking is limited to only certain foods on the Food Traceability List, the blueprint identifies it as a foundational first step on the path to promoting tech-enabled end-to-end traceability for all foods.
+The Food Traceability Final Rule establishes a standardized approach to traceability recordkeeping, paving the way for industry to adopt, harmonize, and leverage more digital traceability systems in the future.